calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 micro-teaching is a 15 minuets teaching activity delivered to peers.
 We demonstrate our knowledge of teaching practice into a compressed timespan.
 I delivered an introduction to the concept of "Diagnostic Questions", a teaching technique currently under review by the Education Endowment Foundation.
 An "incorrect answer" to a question should unveil the students misconception.

 It was pointed out that I did not solicit any input from my session for the first 8min.
-In face-to-face classrooms there would have been informal interactions before the session.
-This made me realise that online teaching requires constant attention to soliciting response and engagement.
-There is a chicken and egg conundrum, students can't make the desired progress without the input.
-This leads to instructors delivering a barrage of material before setting a task.
-The other alternatives are asking students to actively explore a topic themselves (possibly in an unstructured way).
-An alternate approach could be requesting constant responses when conveying new material, which could slow the delivery to a point of frustration for some learners.
+Teaching requires constant attention to soliciting response and engagement, especially online.
 Being an on-line learner and being "talked at" is not an engaging experience.

 The micro-teach has challenged my thinking about the frequency I interact with my learners online.
 I must improve my regular explicit checking of understanding.
-Face-to-face I can read facial expressions and body language and feel more open to asking questions to my students.
+Face-to-face I can read facial expressions and body language and feel more open to asking questions.
 When teaching online I need to explicitly check the understanding of my students more.

-Dylan Wiliam, a professor of education specialising in formative assessment, has an interesting technique for soliciting ongoing feedback from the class with 'traffic light' coloured cups.
+Dylan Wiliam, a professor of education specialising in formative assessment, has an interesting technique for soliciting ongoing feedback from the class with 'traffic light' coloured cups on desks.
 Green for "I'm ok", "amber for this is tricky" and red for "I'm lost, stop, help" (Wiliam 2011).

-The online platform Blackboard Collaborate supports a similar concept but the UI to control the feedback states are fairly hidden.
+The online platform Blackboard Collaborate supports a similar concept.
+The UI to control the feedback states are fairly hidden.
 Once applied the state is transient and vanishes after 30 seconds.
 There is no log of the state change.
 Maybe it is worth investing time in directing my students to become familiar with those interface options? or investigate an alternate way of soliciting ongoing feedback from online sessions.

-I was surprised when some learners did not understand the concept of Diagnostic Questions.
-This was relayed to me in the chat and some of the example diagnostic questions created missed the concept.
-I was expecting masters level learners to grasp the concept quite quickly.
+I was surprised when some learners did not understand the concept of _Diagnostic Questions_.
+This was relayed to me in the chat and some of the task responses missed the concept.
+I was expecting masters level learners to grasp the concept quickly.
 Was there a baseline level of understanding that I missed?
 Was my explanation not clear enough?
 Was this an artefact of my teaching? or the restrictions of the compressed format of microteaching?

-The feedback I received from the students indicated the difficulty of understanding the concept in the compressed time frame.
+The feedback I received from the students indicated the difficulty of understanding the concept in the compressed time frame:

 > I struggled to grasp the concept within the time frame you set for the task.

 > spend a bit more time at the beginning to ‘set the stage’.
 I was not sure what you meant by the term ‘diagnostic questions’

-Other than alerting me to what the issue was, these comments did not help me immediately make the jump to understand why this had happened or what the solution could be other than 'spend more time' on the the topic.
+These comments alerting me to what the issue but did not help me immediately make the jump to understand _why_ this had happened or what the solution could be.
+One solution was 'spend more time' on the the topic.

-After asking these question, my module lead responded with the following feedback:
+My module lead responded with the following feedback:
 > from my perspective the task was ambitious in terms of Bloom's taxonomy, asking us to go straight to the highest level thinking skill with 'create' solo with a concept we'd only just been introduced to

 Upon reflection I was not considering the Cognitive Load of the task I had set (Sweller, 1998) (ukpsf-k3).
 I was requiring students to understand the concept of diagnostic questions and additionally deeply delve into their own subject domains.
 I could have scaffolded the learning by asking the learners to create a diagnostic question for a known simpler domain, maybe I could have provided a constrained Maths concept and asked pairs to create the diagnostic question.

-Linking in with the theme of people entering teacher training as a second career and teaching competent adults (however qualified); they still feel vulnerable when placed in the role of the learner.
+Teaching competent adults (however qualified) still feel vulnerable when placed in the role of the learner.

 > Presenting my mistake in ‘not grasping the concept’ in the chat bar was difficult for me to feedback.

-This reinforces Dylan Wiliams observation of the importance of 'low stakes' assessment (Wiliam 2011).
+This reinforces Dylan Wiliam's observation of the importance of 'low stakes' assessment (Wiliam 2011).

 Critical Incident